E-VAds: An E-commerce Short Videos Understanding Benchmark for MLLMs: Abstract

 \section{Abstract}

 E-commerce short videos represent a high-revenue segment of the online video industry characterized by a goal-driven format and dense multi-modal signals.
 Current models often struggle with these videos because existing benchmarks focus primarily on general-purpose tasks and neglect the reasoning of commercial intent.
 In this work, we first propose a \textbf{multi-modal information density assessment framework} to quantify the complexity of this domain.
 Our evaluation reveals that e-commerce content exhibits substantially higher density across visual, audio, and textual modalities compared to mainstream datasets, establishing a more challenging frontier for video understanding.
-To address this gap, we introduce \textbf{E-commerce Video Ads Benchmark (E-VAds)}, which is the first benchmark specifically designed for e-commerce short video understanding.
-We curated 3,961 high-quality videos from Taobao covering a wide range of product categories and used a multi-agent system to generate 19,785 open-ended Q\&A pairs.
-These questions are organized into two primary dimensions, namely Perception and Cognition and Reasoning, which consist of five distinct tasks.
+To address this gap, we introduce \textbf{E-commerce Video Ads Benchmark}, which is the first benchmark specifically designed for e-commerce short video understanding.
+We curated 3,961 high-quality videos from Taobao covering a wide range of product categories and used a multi-agent system to generate 19,785 open-ended Q\&A pairs, which consist of five distinct tasks.
 Finally, we develop \textbf{E-VAds-R1}, an RL-based reasoning model featuring a multi-grained reward design called \textbf{MG-GRPO}.
 This strategy provides smooth guidance for early exploration while creating a non-linear incentive for expert-level precision.
 Experimental results demonstrate that E-VAds-R1 achieves a 109.2\% performance gain in commercial intent reasoning with only a few hundred training samples.
+Data is available at \url{https://github.com/TaobaoTmall-AlgorithmProducts/E-VAds_Benchmark}.